Nice is where I stayed during my first visit to the French Riviera back in 2018, and again in 2019.

 Just be careful on the rocks, especially if you don’t have sturdy sandals on.

-Even though I didn’t love hitting up the beaches in Nice during the days, I love grabbing a bottle of vino at night and heading down there to enjoy a glass or two with my travel buddy.
+Even though I didn’t love hitting up the beaches in Nice during the days, I do really enjoy grabbing a bottle of vino and a pizza at night and heading down there to enjoy a glass or two with my travel buddy.

 You’ll see lots of young people partying or low key chilling on the beach at pretty much all hours of the day.